Alcoa Public Records Directory

 Vital Records

 Alcoa residents can obtain vital records, such as birth certificates, death certificates, and marriage licenses, through the Tennessee Department of Health's Vital Records office.
-This state-level agency maintains a comprehensive database of vital statistics for the entire state, including the city of Alcoa and Blount County.
-Additionally, the Blount County Clerk's office can provide certified copies of local vital records for individuals born, married, or deceased within Blount County's jurisdiction.
+This state-level agency maintains a database of vital statistics for the entire state, including the city of Alcoa and Blount County.
+The Blount County Clerk's office can provide certified copies of local vital records For people born, married, or deceased within Blount County's jurisdiction.

 Business & Licensing Records